ArkEcosystem/core/packages/core-snapshots-cli/README.md

 # ARK Core - Snapshots-CLI

+The purpose of this plugin is to provide local snapshot functionality, so in case of issues the blockchain can be rebuild locally from own exported data.
+The plugin provides a cli interface, with the following available commands:

+- create
+- rollback
+- append
+- import
+- check

+The commands and their usage is described below.

 ## Installation

 ```bash
 yarn add @arkecosystem/core-snapshots
 ```
 ## Usage
 The plugin allows for manipulation, creation and import functionality of various snapshots via CLI interface